-How Coordinated Entry Works - Coordinated Entry uses a standardized assessment tool and incorporates a system-wide housing first, client choice approach, prioritizing housing for those with the highest service needs.
+How Coordinated Entry Works - Coordinated Entry uses a standardized assessment tool and incorporates a systemwide housing first, client choice approach, prioritizing housing for those with the highest service needs.

 Coordinated Entry is a HUD funded program that is facilitated by Bethesda House and the Legal Aid Society.
-The partnering agencies are New Choices Recovery Center, SCAP, YMCA, YWCA, Mohawk Opportunities, Schenectady Municipal Housing, SAFE Inc., Soldier On, VCHC, the Alliance for Positive Health, and the Re-entry Task Forceß.
+The partnering agencies are New Choices Recovery Center, SCAP, YMCA, YWCA, Mohawk Opportunities, Schenectady Municipal Housing, SAFE Inc., Soldier On, VCHC, the Alliance for Positive Health, and the Re-entry Task Force.
 Individuals are able to access this program through multiple agencies but will receive the same consideration.
 It is the 'no wrong door' approach and it ensures a smooth interagency referral process.

-In, 2020-2021 there was a total of 259 homeless singles and families, who entered a community based organization.
+In, 2021-2022 there was a total of 718 homeless singles and families, who entered a community based organization.

 Overnight Emergency Shelter - The Agency offers a 14-bed Overnight Emergency Shelter, 365 days of the year.
 The shelter is expanded during cold weather for the State mandated Code Blue program.
-The shelter is designed to provide a safe and secure environment to homeless single adults in Schenectady County while incorporating higherlevel support and case management with Social Workers, Outreach staff and Mental Health Professionals.
+The shelter is designed to provide a safe and secure environment to homeless single adults in Schenectady County while incorporating higher-level support and case management with Social Workers, Medical Care staff-RN, Outreach staff and Mental Health Professionals.
 Hours of operation are from 5:30 pm - 8:00 am, seven days a week.